fondbot/framework/README.md

 ## About Fondbot
 FondBot is a library for building chat bots with built-in Laravel framework integration.

+The main goal of this project is to provide elegant and flexible architecture to develop and maintain chatbot projects from small to the big ones.

 ## Installation and usage

 You can find all installation instructions and full documentation on https://docs.fondbot.com